shaardie/blog.haardiek.org/dns-acme-challenges-with-bind9.md

 ```

 and referenced it in my `Caddyfile` with `import /etc/caddy/nsupdate.caddy`.
-After that DNS Challenges against my own Server were automatically used if no other configuration was present.
+After that DNS Challenges against my own server were automatically used if no other configuration was present.

 So creating a reverse proxy entry with proper TLS is now as easy as: